 Developed by the Michigan Bariatric Surgical Collaborative clinical registry, this new measure collected data from nearly 2,942 Michigan patients between 2008 to 2010.
 The scale included one, two, and three stars.
 This registry included nearly 75 surgeons and 29 different hospitals.

 The type of information gathered included the surgery type, information on the patient’s medical history, the care process as well as the post-op outcome.
 Some of the procedures studied include:

-Other information on these scores included hospital volume as well as risk-adjusted and reliability-adjusted complications rates.
+Other information on these scores included hospital volume as well as risk-adjusted and reliability-adjusted complication rates.
 The authors of this limited composite included life-threatening complications including: